Miao rebellions in the Ming dynasty: Rebellions

-In one of the first Miao revolts, in the 1370s, several thousand Uyghur warriors from Turpan were sent by the Hongwu Emperor to defeat Miao rebels in Taoyuan County, Changde, Hunan (at the time Hunan was part of Huguang province).
+In one of the first Miao revolts, in the 1370s, several thousand Uyghur Buddhist warriors originally from the Kingdom of Qocho in Turpan were sent by the Hongwu Emperor to defeat Miao rebels in Taoyuan County, Changde, Hunan (at the time Hunan was part of Huguang province).
 The Uyghurs were all given titles and allowed to live in Changde, Hunan.
 The title of the Uyghur commander was "Grand General of South-Pacifying Post of the Nation" (鎮國定南大將軍 (镇国定南大将军, zhèn guó dìngnán dàjiàng jūn)).
-The Uyghurs were led by Gen. Hala Bashi, who was awarded titles by the Hongwu Emperor and the surname Jian (翦 (翦, Jiǎn)).
+The Uyghurs were led by Buddhist general Hala Bashi, who was awarded titles by the Hongwu Emperor and the surname Jian (翦 (翦, Jiǎn)).
 They live in Taoyuan County, Hunan province to this day.
 Chinese Muslim troops were also used by the Ming dynasty to defeat the Miao and other indigenous rebels in the area, and were also settled in Changde, Hunan, where their descendants still live.
+A minority of Hala Bashi's descendants mixed with Hui Muslims in Taoyuan which is why some of the Jian family members are now Muslim due to marrying Hui Muslims, but Hala Bashi was not Muslim.
+Most of his descendants in the Jian family like Jian Bozan are not and never were Muslim either.

 On May 4, 1449, the Miao revolted again.
 The Ming government sent General Wang Ji to destroy the rebels.
 The Miao rebellions spread through Huguang and Guizhou.
 Guizhou was ransacked in 1459 and 1460 by government forces, who looted the town and sold many of the residents into slavery.
 The eunuch Yuan Rangyang was appointed Grand defender of Huguang and Guizhou.

 Again multiple Miao rebellions broke out in the 1460s.
 The Miao and Yao rebelled in 1464, and the revolt spread throughout Guangxi, Hunan, Guizhou, Jiangxi and Guangdong.
 The Miao regrouped and had settled throughout southern China.
 On the Hunan Guizhou border, more rebellions broke out in 1466.
 The Ming rallied 1,000 Mongol cavalry archers and 30,000 soldiers in total to defeat the Miao.
 Ming commander Gen. Li Chen, who was an hereditary general, fought against the indigenous tribes for decades in the 15th century and used brutal tactics against them.
 He was determined to wage campaigns of extermination against the Miao whenever they rebelled—in 1467 and 1475, among others—and killed thousands of them.